 So why does Australia need to engage and develop strong relationships with Ethiopia?

 In a world of rapidly evolving moving parts, we all need friends.
 Ethiopia is geopolitically a powerful and important country.
 For many years it has been the home of the Organization of African Unity.
-It is close to the Middle East, close to Europe and has strong international relationships with the Asian, European and the American superpowers and the paramount NGOS.
+It is close to the Middle East, close to Europe and has strong international relationships with the Asian, European and the American superpowers and the paramount NGOs.
 Ethiopia, on account of its large Ethiopian diaspora community and its philosophy of inclusiveness and enlightenment, can be a great friend to Victoria and Australia.
-But this requires commitment, visitations and interconnectivity.
+But this requires commitment, visitations and inter-connectivity.
 It requires the investment of time and human capital.
-As my remit is limited to Victoria in that I am Honorary Consul to Victoria, it thus behooves me to help both Ethiopia and Victoria build these bridges.
+As my remit is limited to Victoria in that I am Honorary Consul to Victoria, it thus behoves me to help both Ethiopia and Victoria build these bridges.

 Thank you ladies and gentlemen and venerated representatives from the Ethiopian community for attending this launch.
-We will all through cohesiveness and cooperation contribute significantly to the great nations of Ethiopia and Australia.
+We will all, through cohesiveness and cooperation, contribute significantly to the great nations of Ethiopia and Australia.

 Thank you for your time this evening.